WheteThunger/VehicleDecayProtection/README.md

-**Vehicle Decay Protection** protects vehicles from decay around tool cupboards and when recently used.
+**Vehicle Decay Protection** protects vehicles from decay around tool cupboards, when recently used or based on permissions.

 Vehicle decay is already somewhat configurable in the vanilla game using the following server variables.
 - `minicopter.outsidedecayminutes` -- Affects Minicopters and Scrap Transport Helicopters